-Although there is a vast collection of records relating to military service, most of these are in London at the Public Record Office.
+Although there is a vast collection of records relating to military service, most of these are in London at The National Archives.
 These records do not generally have name indexes and it may be advisable to employ a professional to undertake the research.

 The National Archives of Scotland (NAS) holds records relating to the militia and more recently, the Territorials.
 The Militia existed from the 1790s to the mid-19th century, and comprised men conscripted by ballot.

-The General Register Office for Scotland (GROS) holds war registers, from 1899, providing brief details of deaths of Scots on active service in the Boer War and World Wars.
+The National Records of Scotland (NRS) holds war registers, from 1899, providing brief details of deaths of Scots on active service in the Boer War and World Wars.